RPS-code-learn-fcc/customer_project/README.md

-# Company X's Data Management App
+# Company X's Customer Data Management App

-Uses django-allauth to login in authorized users.
+- **Uses django-allauth to login in authorized users.

-Permits CRUD operations on customer data, including, but not limited to:
+- **Permits CRUD operations on customer data**, including, but not limited to:
   - Addresses
   - Contact preferences
   - Event/program interests
   - Document storage for customer records, such as:
     - Program applications
     - Soil test results

-Search customer data, including:
+- **Search customer data**, including:
-    -Contact Information: Addresses, Phone Numbers, Emails
+  - Contact Information: Addresses, Phone Numbers, Emails
   - Documents
   - Notes

-Mailing List Creation by:
+- **Mailing List Creation** by:
-    1. selecting interests and automatically adding customers
+  1. Selecting interests and automatically adding customers
   2. Manually adding customers by customer name or customer mailing address

-Activity tracking for:
+- **Activity tracking** for:
   - Customer creation
   - Note creation or editing (keeps track of note edits)
   - Document uploads (keeps track of document edits)

-Can create and view a summarized customer profile
+- **Can create and view a summarized customer profile**

-Can also filter home feed of customer information based on:
+- **Can filter home feed of customer information** based on:
   - Customer interests
   - Date customer was added
   - User who created/added the customer

 ## < Installation >